 Months of entry

-Research topics include: climate and environmental change from the mid-Pleistocene to late Holocene; environmental reconstruction using luminescence dating, and pollen analysis; fluvial geomorphology; river channel dynamics using GIS; flood mitigation; landscape evolution using image analysis and physical modelling; remote sensing of glacial change; species’ response to climate change; conservation ecology, and use of palaeoecology and DNA analysis to inform conservation management.
-Research in this area is promoted by the Centre for Environmental Change and Quaternary Research (CECQR).
+Climate and environmental change from the mid-Pleistocene to late Holocene; environmental reconstruction using luminescence dating, tephrochronology, pollen analysis; fluvial geomorphology; river channel dynamics using GIS; human impact on sensitive environments; wetland management; species' response to climate change; conservation ecology.
+Research in this area is promoted by the Centre for Environmental Change and Quaternary Research (CRCQR), and environmental reconstruction activities are supported by our Cheltenham Geochronological Laboratories.

 Qualification and course duration